$L^p$-spectral triples and $p$-quantum compact metric spaces: -Spectral Triples and -Quantum Compact Metric Spaces

 To generalize Definition \ref{ClassicST} to the $L^p$-setting, we note that there is not a good analogue of an unbounded selfadjoint operator on Banach spaces.
 Ideally we would like to replace selfadjoint with the well studied notion of hermitian operator acting on a Banach space $E$ where $a \colon \op{dom}(a) \subseteq E \to E$ is said to be \textit{hermitian} if its Lumer numerical range is a subset of $\R$ (see \cite{bonsall1970numerical, sinclair1971norm, giles1974numerical} and also \cite[Definition 5.5]{ncpmgv2017AF}).
 However, it was shown in \cite[Corollary 4]{giles1974numerical} that any hermitian operator on a Banach space is actually bounded.
 Thus, there is no point in asking for a Dirac-like operator to be both unbounded and hermitian on a general $L^p$-space.
 To bypass this situation, we will require $D$ to satisfy an analogue of condition \eqref{cprRes} in Definition \ref{ClassicST} and also will require $D$ to have compact resolvent.
 These two conditions are likely not equivalent for a general unbounded operator on a Banach space.
 Thus, asking both to hold simultaneously is, in some sense, a replacement for selfadjointness.
 This leads to the following definition of an $L^p$-spectral triple, presented below.

 \begin{definition} Let $p \in [1, \infty)$.
-An \textit{$L^p$-spectral triple} $(A, L^p(\mu), D)$ consists of a unital $L^p$-operator algebra $A$ faithfully represented on $L^p(\mu)$ via $\varphi \colon A \to \Li(L^p(\mu))$, and an unbounded operator $D \colon \op{dom}(D) \subseteq L^p(\mu) \to L^p(\mu)$, satisfying \begin{enumerate} \item $(I+D^2)^{-1} \in \mathcal{K}(L^p(\mu))$, \item $(D-\lambda I)^{-1} \in \mathcal{K}(L^p(\mu))$ for all $\lambda \in \C \setminus \sigma(D)$. , \item $\{ a \in A \colon \| [D, \varphi(a)] \| < \infty\}$ is a norm dense subalgebra of $A$. \end{enumerate} \end{definition}
+An \textit{$L^p$-spectral triple} $(A, L^p(\mu), D)$ consists of a unital $L^p$-operator algebra $A$ faithfully represented on $L^p(\mu)$ via $\varphi \colon A \to \Li(L^p(\mu))$, and an unbounded operator $D \colon \op{dom}(D) \subseteq L^p(\mu) \to L^p(\mu)$, satisfying \begin{enumerate} \item $(I+D^2)^{-1} \in \mathcal{K}(L^p(\mu))$, \item $(D-\lambda I)^{-1} \in \mathcal{K}(L^p(\mu))$ for all $\lambda \in \C \setminus \sigma(D)$, \item $\{ a \in A \colon \| [D, \varphi(a)] \| < \infty\}$ is a norm dense subalgebra of $A$. \end{enumerate} \end{definition}

+We mention that Definition \ref{LpST}, even when $p=2$, differs from Definition \ref{ClassicST}.
+This is intentional, as in Definition \ref{LpST} we also want to allow the notion of spectral triples over non-selfadjoint $L^2$-operator algebras, generalizing this concept to general operator algebras.

-\begin{remark} A definition of (compact) Banach spectral triple $(A, X, D)$ can be found in \cite[Definition 5.10]{Arhancet-Kriegler-22}.
-Roughly, in this definition we have that $A$ is an algebra acting as bounded linear maps on a Banach space $X$ via a homomorphism $\pi \colon A \to \Li(X)$ and $D$ is a closed unbounded operator on $X$ with dense domain such that $D$ admits a certain bounded holomorphic functional calculus, such that $D^{-1}$ is compact on the closure of its range, and such that $\{ a \in A \colon \| [D, \varphi(a)] \| < \infty\}$ is a norm dense subalgebra of $A$.
-In particular, we have checked that the $L^p$-spectral triples presented in Theorems \ref{GdisLpT} and \ref{UHFpST} below satisfy both \cite[Definition 5.10]{Arhancet-Kriegler-22} and Definition \ref{LpST}.
+\begin{remark} A related definition, that of a (compact) Banach spectral triple $(A, X, D)$, can be found in \cite[Definition 5.10]{Arhancet-Kriegler-22}.
+Roughly, in this definition we have that $A$ is an algebra acting as bounded linear maps on a Banach space $X$ via a homomorphism $\pi \colon A \to \Li(X)$ and $D$ is a closed unbounded bisectorial operator on $X$ (see \cite[Definition 10.6.1.]{Hyt17}) with dense domain such that $D$ admits a certain bounded holomorphic functional calculus, such that $D^{-1}$ is compact on the closure of its range, and such that $\{ a \in A \colon \| [D, \pi(a)] \| < \infty\}$ is a norm dense subalgebra of $A$.
+Moreover, in their definition the kernel of the Dirac operator can be infinite-dimensional.
+In particular, we have checked, using \cite[Definition 10.6.1]{Hyt17}, that the Dirac operators on the $L^p$-spectral triples presented in Theorems \ref{GdisLpT} and \ref{UHFpST} are both $0$-bisectorial.
 On the other hand, it is not hard to check that the compact Banach spectral triple $(C^\infty(\mathbb{T}), L^p(\mathbb{T}), \frac{1}{i}\frac{d}{d\theta})$ from \cite[Theorem 8.1]{Arhancet24} is also an $L^p$-spectral triple in the sense of Definition \ref{LpST}. \end{remark}

+In the following Subsection we give a sense of the differences between our definition for $L^p$-spectral triples and that of (compact) Banach triples.
+In particular we exhibit an $L^2$-spectral triple whose Dirac operator is bisectorial but does not satisfy a sectorial bounded $H^\infty$ functional calculus.